 The condom pulls a classic tinder date move and ghosts

-Whether you’re actually having sex with a tinder date or not (hey more power to you) condoms have a slightly alarming frequency of disappearing into the abyss of your vagina (in the nicest possible way of course).
-Shockingly not just a horrifying story Amy Schumer tells in Trainwreck, condoms pull the classic dating disappearing act on the reg.
-Once you’ve realised its happened we recommend stopping – no unwanted pregnancies or STIs here thanks – and if you can’t find it straight away wait until your vagina has returned to its er normal size and you should have more luck.
+Whether you’re actually having sex with a tinder date or not (hey more power to you) condoms have a slightly alarming frequency of disappearing into the abyss of your vagina (in the nicest possible way, of course).
+This is not just a horrifying story Amy Schumer tells in Trainwreck – condoms pull the classic dating disappearing act on the reg.
+Once you’ve realised its happened, we recommend stopping – no unwanted pregnancies or STIs here thanks – and if you can’t find it straight away wait until your vagina has returned to its… er… normal size and you should have more luck.
 In extreme cases it’s time to head to the emergency room for an extremely awkward (but totally understandable) convo.

 He tears your vagina (and not in a good way)

-So this one is actually super common but there’s a simple solution ladies!
+So this one is actually super common and there’s a simple solution ladies!
 Lube!!!
 Make sure you’re wet enough down there before he goes at it.
-If you experience pain or a little blood after sex this could be why.
-Micro tears will typically disappear after a few days but if they don’t go see a doctor asap.
+If you experience pain or a little blood after sex – this could be why.
+Micro tears will typically disappear after a few days, but if they don’t go see a doctor asap.

 One or both of you break a bone mid act